Burn Rate & Financial Management for Start-ups

 How to build a 12-month cash forecast that is actually useful, and how to maintain it as reality diverges from plan

 Cash flow forecasting operates at two time horizons that serve different purposes.
-The 13-week (rolling quarterly) forecast tracks near-term cash position with high precision.
+The 13-week (rolling quarterly) forecast tracks near-term cash position with high precision — catching VAT payment dates, payroll runs, and large supplier invoices that could cause a momentary cash shortfall.
 The 12-month (annual) forecast tracks strategic position — runway, fundraising timing, and hiring headroom.

 The 12-Month Cash Flow Forecast Structure